Domain and Node Directories Upgrade Method

 Nodes can also be created in a separate directory by using the

 --nodedir property when creating a node.

-By using this method, the user configuration is always kept separate to the installation, and rollback is as simple as using the previous installation directory.
+In this way, the user configuration is always kept separate to the installation, and rollback is as simple as using the previous installation directory.

-If you are using Payara Server on Linux, you could take advantage of symbolic links.
-When your domain directory is in a non-standard location, you need to specify its location with each
+If you are using Payara Server on Linux, you could take advantage of "symbolic links" to make life easier.
+When your domain directory is in a non-standard location, it means that you need to specify its location with each

 restart command.
 If you were to create a symbolic link to the domain directory inside the default domains directory, then all of your existing scripts will carry on as normal.